openmobilityfoundation/mobility-data-specification/geography-author/README.md

 # Mobility Data Specification: Geography Author

-This specification contains a collection of RESTful APIs used to define how to create, update, delete, publish, and read a Geography or collection thereof.
+This specification contains a collection of RESTful APIs used to define how to create, update, delete, publish, and read Geographies and GeographyMetadata.

 - Authors: LADOT
 - Date: 21 February 2020